Muisca Confederations (political units): Muisca

-Apart from agriculture, the Muisca were well developed in the production of different crafts, using the raw materials traded with surrounding indigenous peoples.
-Famous are the golden and tumbaga objects made by the Muisca people.
-Cotton mantles, cloths and nets were made by the Muisca women and traded for valuable goods, tropical fruits and small cotton cloths were used as money.
-The Muisca were unique in South America for having real coins of gold, called tejuelos.
+The period named "Muisca" is separated by scholars into "early muisca" (approximately 1000–1200 A.D.) and "late muisca" (apr.
+1200–1600).
+This period is associated with the rise of muisca chiefdoms.
+Through the construction of monolithic structures, elites acquired an ideological more than a direct economic control.
+The reasons for the expansion of chiefdoms are uncertain.
+According to Gerardo Reichel-Dolmatoff, the north-western, independant chiefdoms are representative of the state of Muisca society prior to the creation of confederations.
+Possibly, matrimonial alliances, conducted independently of the "territory" assigned to each chiefdom, played an important role.
+Two traditions of chroniclers reported different versions of Bogotá expansion: According to Juan Rodríguez Freyle, Bogotá's expansion began just one year before the Spanish conquest, after having revolted against the previously dominant chiefdom of Guatavita.
+On the other hand, Lucas Fernández de Piedrahíta related Bogotá's expansion in the course of 67 years, as the result of various military campaigns led by different chiefs.
+According to Martha Herrera Angel, the colonial-era writings, while filled with exaggerations and misunderstandings, contain a core of historical truth.

-Mining was an important source of income for the Muisca, who were called "Salt People" because of their salt mines in Zipaquirá, Nemocón and Tausa.
-Like their western neighbours, the Muzo -who were called "The Emerald People"- they mined emeralds in their territories, mainly in Somondoco.
-Carbon was found throughout the region of the Muisca in Eocene sediments and used for the fires for cooking and the production of salt and golden ornaments.
+The concept of gue ("house") was essential for muisca chiefs to secure their legitimacy, which was based on rules of succession and a certain degree of popular consent.
+Their role was to redistribute an accumulated surplus of goods, not to accumulate them.
+The existence of religious specialists can be explained by the need to maintain the equilibrium of the world.

-The people used a decimal counting system and counted with their fingers.
+The people used a decimal counting system, based on the digits of the hand.
 Their system went from 1 to 10 and for higher numerations they used the prefix quihicha or qhicha, which means "foot" in their Chibcha language Muysccubun.
 Eleven became thus "foot one", twelve "foot two", etc. As in the other pre-Columbian civilizations, the number 20 was special.
 It was the total number of all body extremities; fingers and toes.
 The Muisca used two forms to express twenty: "foot ten"; quihícha ubchihica or their exclusive word gueta, derived from gue, which means "house".
 Numbers between 20 and 30 were counted gueta asaqui ata ("twenty plus one"; 21), gueta asaqui ubchihica ("twenty plus ten"; 30).
 Larger numbers were counted as multiples of twenty; gue-bosa ("20 times 2"; 40), gue-hisca ("20 times 5"; 100).
 The Muisca script consisted of hieroglyphs, only used for numerals.
+Gold was not the main object of prestige, but had religious significance, as chiefs preferred exotic clothing and sumptuous palisades to show their power.
+There was no currency among the Muiscas.